 What are the prizes?

-Win a free Wendy's Frosty and a chance to win $15 gift cards in the weekly prize drawings.
+Win a free Wendy's Frosty, CCPL swag, and a chance to win gift cards and water park passes in the weekly prize drawings.

 FAQs for Adults